 R.E.M., to-date, had created a signature ‘College Radio’ sound: atmospheric melodies; deft, precise vocal harmonies; and jangly guitar (in fact, an understated mandolin was the predominant instrument on ‘Losing My Religion’).
 But on Monster, guitarist Peter Buck discovered the reverb knob.
 His deafening, distorted guitar sound was revelatory, and essentially obliterated the defining characteristics of what Rolling Stone had just recently declared as “America’s Best Rock & Roll Band.”
-And it happened in an instant: The first 10 seconds of the album-opening track, ‘What’s The Frequency, Kenneth’, are just Buck, alone, blaring three punishing, ringing chords.
+And it happened in an instant: The first ten seconds of the album-opening track, ‘What’s The Frequency, Kenneth,’ are just Buck, alone, blaring three punishing and ringing chords.
 When the band joins in after that, we already know it’s definitely not the same R.E.M.
-Sometimes a perfect sounding guitar intro is all you need; they could’ve done just about anything over the nearly 4 minutes that followed and I still would’ve loved the song.
+Sometimes a perfect sounding guitar intro is all you need; they could’ve done just about anything over the nearly four minutes that followed and I still would’ve loved the song.
 Fortunately, what did ensue was more of the fuzzy combustion of Buck’s guitar in overdrive, underpinning the song’s explosive force throughout.

 And what, by the way, of the song’s seemingly inexplicable title, and its inscrutable lyrics?
 I’m really not sure how widespread this story was, but in 1986 Dan Rather – yes, CBS Evening News anchorman Dan Rather – claimed to have been attacked by a man on Park Avenue in New York City who, while pummeling him, was repeatedly screaming, “Kenneth, what is the frequency!?!”
 The story was so bizarre, and completely without witnesses, that most doubted the veracity of Rather’s account for years.
 But oddly enough the assailant, a guy by the name of William Tager, was ultimately identified 11 years later following his killing of an unrelated NBC employee.
 Tager claimed to have believed television networks were beaming signals into his brain, and at the scene of the murder had been trying to force his way into an NBC studio in order to find out the frequency the networks were using to attack him so that he could block it.
 So, there’s that.